riflosnake/XPanther/README.md

 #### Insert inside **._capture()_** the **outerHTML/whole** text of element to be found:
 - as a **string**
-- or alternatively an **integer**, which represents the index of that element in the DOM, starting from 1 as the first (check below for interesting usage of index input).
+- or alternatively an **integer**, which represents the index of that element in the DOM, starting from 1 as the first.

 ```python
 XPanther(dom).capture(element)